Mossville seventh grader Taylor Larson knows firsthand what it is like to be stuck in a hospital on Valentine's Day.

 The most important qualification for a good teddy bear, they said, is how soft the bear is.
 If it does not meet their touch test, they leave it on the shelf.

-This year they found bears that have a pocket for an iPod so it can be played.
+Page 2 of 2 - This year they found bears that have a pocket for an iPod so it can be played.

 While the Larson family enjoys finding bears, Carol said it is Taylor's responsibility to do all the legwork — talking to administrators about collection places at school, other collection points, making the fliers, etc. She also created a Facebook page: 97.3 River Country Teddy Bear Drive for the Children's Hospital of Illinois.